rfunduk/jen/skeleton/_posts/more-about-layout.md

     ... etc

-Look in `config.json` for the `styles` key.
+Look in `config.coffee` for the `styles` key.
 Notice it has 3 keys inside it.
 `all`, `posts` and `pages`.
 You can see how those are used here since `kind` is defined by the type of thing we're rendering.
 The last `styles || []` is the optional array on posts/pages themselves.

+This isn't something 'built-in' to jen, though.
+This is just an example of what you could do, and it is pretty handy.
+Just keep in mind that you can have just a single key of 'styles' and 'scripts' and not do any of that flattening and stuff...
+Or maybe you just hardcode the names of your styles and scripts...
+Whatever!

 Then we get into the body which is standard stuff.